sourcegraph/handbook/content/ce/support-tools.md

 * **Unassigned tickets.** All new tickets that are waiting for an owner.
 * **Your unsolved tickets.** All of your tickets that you are actively working on.
 * **All unsolved tickets.** All tickets from across the entire team that everyone is actively working on.
-* **Recently solved tickets.** All tickets that have been moved to solved status (tickets only stay in this status for an hour and then they move to closed).
+* **Recently solved tickets.** All tickets that have been moved to solved status (tickets only stay in this status for 16 business hours and then they move to closed).
 When in a solved state, if customers reply this ticket re-opens.
 If in a closed state and the customer replies, a new ticket is created.
 * **Rated tickets from the last 7 days.** All tickets from the last 7 days where a customer has taken time to tell us how we did.
 * **All on-hold tickets.** All tickets from across the entire team that are on-hold waiting for a bug fix.
 * **All closed tickets.** All tickets from across the entire team that are closed.